quixio/quix-streams/docs/processing.md

 ### How it works

-Under the good, when you access a column on `StreamingDataFrame`, it generates and new object `StreamingSeries` that refers to the value of the passed key.
+Under the good, when you access a column on `StreamingDataFrame` it generates the new `StreamingSeries` instance that refers to the value of the passed key.

 These objects are also lazy, and they are evaluated only when the `StreamingDataFrame`is executed via `app.run(sdf)`.